Dear BCPA members,

 As it has always been the top priority of the BCPA to bring the highest quality of our events to our membership, it has also been a priority to leave our lifters with an enjoyable experience following a competition.
 With the high level of lifters in BC, it has become difficult to keep up with the increased amount of qualified lifters competing at our Provincial Championships and making sure that our events do not run into the late evening.
 In order to avoid our Provincial Championships from exceeding more than two days, the BCPA Board will be implementing the following change effective January 1, 2019.

 The BCPA will host the Men’s Provincial and Bench Press Championships on June 22-23.
 This will include Sub-Junior, Junior, Open, and all Master Men, and the Bench Press Only for both men and women.

-In the same year, the BCPA will host the Women’s Provincial Championships in the Fall in conjunction with the Vancity Showdown or Fall Classic on a weekend to be determined.
+In the same year, the BCPA will host the Women’s Provincial Championships in the Fall in conjunction with the Vancity Showdown or Fall Classic on October 12, 2019.
 This event will include Sub-Junior, Junior, Open and all Master Women on one day of competition and the second day of competition will be open to all other lifters (men and women) wishing to compete.